What Are Relative Adverbs? (with Examples)

 - Tell us the reason for which you ditched your tent.
 (This example is shown for completeness.
 Remember that with reason why, you should delete one of the words to avoid a tautology.)

 Why Should I Care about Relative Adverbs?Relative adverbs cannot be considered "grammar villains."
 In other words, there are few serious writing errors associated with them.
 Nevertheless, there are two noteworthy points.

-(Point 1) Only use a comma before a relative adverb when it identifies its noun.In every example so far on this page, there hasn't been a comma before the relative adverb.
+(Point 1) Do not use a comma before a relative adverb when it heads a clause that identifies its noun.In every example so far on this page, there hasn't been a comma before the relative adverb.
 There are no commas because all of the adjective clauses (i.e., the shaded texts) identify the nouns they modify.
 When this happens, the adjective clause is known as a restrictive clause, and it is not offset with commas (i.e., there is no comma before the relative adverb).

 Occasionally, however, the clause headed by a relative adverb just gives us some additional information (i.e., it does not identify its noun).
 When this happens, it is known as a non-restrictive clause, and it is offset with commas.
 For example: